Buuz135/Together-Forever/README.md

 + `/tf kick <player_name>` - It kicks a player from your team, only the player that created the team is allowed to run the command
 + `/tf leave` - Leaves your current team
 + `/tf info` - Shows information about your team
++ `/tf forcesync` - Forces the sync of team information